UncleNoName/UncleNoName/README.md

 ### Hello there!
 I'm Nikita Esenin - aka UncleNoName 👋

-- 🥅 2024 Goals: Find a job in Analythics? else TBD
+- 🥅 2024 Goals: Find a job in Analythics, else TBD
 - ⚡ Fun Quote: I don't care how big the room is!
 I cast **FIREBALL**!

 ### Connect with me: